GeminiDRSoftware/DRAGONS/geminidr/doc/tutorials/F2Img-DRTutorial/02_data_reduction.rst

 ``--expr`` is used to filter the files based on their descriptors_.
 Here we are selecting files with exposure time of 120 seconds.
-You can repeat the same command for the other exposure time.
+You can repeat the same command with the other exposure time to get the list of short darks.

 .. code-block:: bash